mycroorg/mycroorg.github.io/_i18n/en/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Knowledge grows when it is shared.
+Here you will find a list of all the articles published by our group.

 {% include section.html %}

-## Highlighted
+## ✨ Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="The relevance of genomics in food mycology with a focus on food safety" style="rich" %}

 {% include section.html %}